paocarvajal1912/Spot_that_risk/README.md

 ## Technology

 * Engine in Matlab
-* Data coming from Bloomberg API on Excel
+* Data coming from Bloomberg API on Excel, , and from SQL databases for local securities
 * Excel for the display of the calculation on MatLab
 * Pdf generated from an export on Excel
 ---